Highlights of GOP compromise bill to overhaul tax code | Taiwan News

 — State and local taxes: Ends the unlimited federal deduction for state and local income and sales taxes, allowing the deduction only for a total of up to $10,000 in combined property, income or sales taxes.

 — Tax credits: Doubles per-child tax credit to $2,000 for families making up to $400,000 a year.
 Up to $1,400 of the $2,000 credit is available as a tax refund to lower- and middle-income families with relatively small tax bills.
 The per-child credit expires in 2026.
-The bill also creates a tax credit for each adult in a family; it retains the current adoption tax credit.
+The bill also provides a tax credit for dependent care for children and older dependents; it retains the current adoption tax credit.

 — Home mortgage interest deduction: Limits the deduction to interest paid on the first $750,000 of a new loan for a first or second home.
 The current limit is $1 million.